 Change as follows:

 The Neighbor AP Information field specifies TBTT and other information related to a group of neighbor APs having the same primary channel.
+The RNR IE may contain more than one entry for the same primary channel when different TBTT Information field sizes are present.
 See Figure 8-401cj (Neighbor AP Information field format).
 [CID 2661]